 tecpanpixque (MH643r)

-This compound glyph for the occupation of tecpanpixque (guardians of twenty tribute payers, shows a vertical, rectangular, white flag (panitl), three stones (tetl) with their usual, alternating light and dark stripes, and their curly ends.
-The stones stacked vertically.
-There is a bell (coyolli) at the bottom.
+This compound glyph for the occupation of tecpanpixque (guardians of twenty tribute payers), shows a vertical, rectangular, white flag (panitl), three stones (tetl) with their usual, alternating light and dark stripes and their curly ends.
+The stones are stacked vertically.
 The flag and stones provide phonetic indicators for the start of the word (tecpan-).
+There is a bell (coyolli) at the bottom of the grouping.

 Stephanie Wood

-What is not clear is how the bell stands for the second part of the word (-pixqui), or perhaps it has a semantic value.
+The reading order for the stones to flag part of the compound is upward.
+What is not clear is how--or even if--the bell stands for the second part of the word (-pixqui), but perhaps it has a semantic value.
 Perhaps the guardian holds up flag and/or rings a bell when he is making a call for the collection of tribute.
+If the bell represents the -pixqui ending, then the reading order comes back down again (multidirectional).

 Stephanie Wood